-2. On the Autoprovisioning page, you may enter values for the parameters indicated in Table 2-20.
+2. On the Autoprovisioning page, you may enter values for the parameters indicated in Table 2-19.

-Note The question mark icon (?) in the following table shows which web page items will be defined after the Toggle Help button is pressed.
+Note The question mark icon (?) in the following table shows which web page items will be defined after the Toggle Help button is pressed..

-Table 2-20.
-Autoprovisioning Configuration Parameters
+Table 2-19.
+Autoprovisioning Page Parameters

-Web Page Item Description Disable Autoprovisioning ?
-Prevent the device from automatically trying to download a configuration file.
-See Section 2.4.15.1, "Autoprovisioning" for more information.
+Web Page Item Description Enable Autoprovisioning ?
+The device will automatically fetch a configuration file, also known as the 'autoprovisioning file', based on the configured settings below.
 Autoprovisioning Server ?
 Enter the IPv4 address of the provisioning server in dotted decimal notation.
 Autoprovisioning Filename ?
 The autoprovisioning filename is the configuration filename.
 The default autoprovisioning filename is in the format of <mac address="">.xml.</mac> Supported filename extensions are .txt, and .xml.
 The current filename is denoted by an asterisk at the bottom of the Autoprovisioning Page .
 Enter up to 256 characters.
 A file may have any name with an xml extension.
 If a file name is entered, the device will look for the specified file name, and only that file.
 Use tftp ?
 The device will use TFTP (instead of http) to download autoprovisioning files.
-Username 🛜 The username used to authenticate with an autoprovisioning server.
+Verify Server Certificate When using ssl to download autoprovisioning files, reject connections where the server address doesn't match the server certificate's common name.
+Username ?
+The username used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
 Password ?
 The password used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
 Autoprovisioning Autoupdate (in minutes) The reoccurring time (in minutes) the device will wait before checking for new autoprovisioning files.
 Enter up to 6 digits.
 A value of 0 will disable this option.
 Autoprovision at time (HHMMSS) ?
 The time of day the device will check for a new autoprovisioning file.
 The time must be 6 characters in length and in HHMMSS format.
 An empty value will disable this option.
 Autoprovision when idle (in minutes > 10) The idle time (in minutes greater than 10) after which the device will check for a new autoprovisioning file.
 Enter up to 6 digits.
 A value of 0 will disable this option.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark (2) appear next to some of the web page items.
+First click on the Toggle Help button, and you will see a question mark ( ) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.
+Download Template Press the Download Template button to create an autoprovisioning file for the device.
+See Section 2.4.14.3, "Download Template Button" Autoprovisioning log The autoprovisioning log provides information about the latest autoprovisioning attempt (i.e. dhcp options and server accessed and files parsed or not found).